lxs602/Chinese-Mandarin-Dictionaries/README.md

 # Readme: Work in progress

-Chinese Mandarin dictionaries for use with goldendict and other dictionary software.
+<b> Chinese Mandarin dictionaries for use with goldendict and other dictionary software. </b>